Skip to content

 Inverter / Array sizing

-The inverter power sizing is a delicate and debated problem.
+The inverter power sizing is a delicate and contested issue.

-PVsyst provides a graphical tool (button Show sizing) for the study and understanding of the sub-array sizing, concerning either the array voltage (number of modules in series), and the array power (number of strings).
+PVsyst provides a graphical tool (button Show sizing) for studying and understanding sub-array sizing, including array voltage (number of modules in series) and array power (number of strings).

 In this tool, the upper graph concerns the Array voltage sizing.
 The histogram is a specific tool for the evaluation of the PNom Ratio, as explained below.